3neti/ayuda-docs/README.md

-# Secure Ayuda Disbursement Program (SADP) Documentation
+# Unified Digital Disbursement Framework (UDDF) Documentation

-This repository contains the comprehensive documentation for the **Secure Ayuda Disbursement Program (SADP)**, a transparency and accountability initiative for government financial aid delivery.
+This repository contains the comprehensive documentation for the **Unified Digital Disbursement Framework (UDDF)**, a national infrastructure for transparent government payments.

 ## Program Overview

 **Tagline:** *"Every Peso Accounted For.
 Every Citizen Empowered."*

-SADP is a national transparency initiative that modernizes public disbursements through **digital micro-vouchers**, eliminating bulk cash withdrawals, reducing leakages, and building citizen trust in government programs.
+UDDF is a national transparency initiative that unifies all government financial releases into a **single programmable disbursement infrastructure** powered by digital micro-vouchers — covering social aid, employee payments, contractor settlements, and more.

 ## Documentation Structure